-Dr. Yves Plancherel is lecturer in climate change and the environment at the Grantham Institute and leads the “Endian” (Environmental Diagnostics and Analysis) research group.
-His research integrates field work, laboratory analyses and modelling.
-His goal is to develop a comprehensive understanding of the global biogeochemical dynamics in a changing environment on a spectrum of time and space scales ranging from weeks to centuries and from a few hundred meters to multiple thousands of kilometers.
-As our world is transitioning into a low-carbon economy, the demand for minerals, and metals especially, will rise dramatically.
-Yves is trying to anticipate the pollution issues of that new low-carbon world by consolidating the knowledge base and build the datasets and tools that will be needed in the next decades.
+I am a lecturer in the department of Earth Sciences and Engineering and an affiliate of the Grantham Institute.
+I lead the “Endian” (Environmental Diagnostics and Analysis) research group.
+The goal of the Endian group is to develop a comprehensive understanding of global biogeochemical dynamics in a changing environments.
+We aim to support the green transition while trying to anticipate the pollution issues of that new low-carbon world by consolidating the knowledge base and build the datasets and tools that will be needed in the next decades.

 I started studying biology at the University of Fribourg in Switzerland, received a BSc in marine biology from Hawaii Pacific University, an MSc in Oceanography from the University of Hawaii at Manoa and holds a PhD in Geosciences from Princeton University.
 Prior to joining Imperial College, I was a James Martin Postdoctoral Research Fellow in the department of Earth Sciences in the University of Oxford, associated with the 21stCentury Ocean Institute of the James Martin School.
 I was awarded a UK NERC Independent Research Fellowship in 2015 and I am a Fellow of the Higher Education Academy.

 et al., 2023, Simulating marine neodymium isotope distributions using Nd v1.0 coupled to the ocean component of the FAMOUS-MOSES1 climate model: sensitivities to reversible scavenging efficiency and benthic source distributions, Geoscientific Model Development, Vol:16, ISSN:1991-959X, Pages:1231-1264